Sustainable Development Goal 1: Goal 1. End Poverty in all its forms everywhere.

+Goal 2.
+End hunger, achieve food security and improved nutrition and promote sustainable agriculture.

+By 2030, end hunger and ensure all people, in particular the poor and people in vulnerable situation, including infants to safe, nutritious and sufficient food all year round.

+By 2030, end all forms of malnutrition, including achieving, by 2025, the internationally agreed targets on stunting and wasting in children under 5 years of age, and address the nutritional needs of adolescents girls, pregnant and lactating women and older persons.

 Links with other SDGs

 The SDGs are interlinked as one growth can positively affect another and vice versa.
 Eradicating poverty can lead to zero hunger (SDG 2) as hunger and poverty are connected.

 SDG 1 particularly links to good health and well-being (SDG 3) as eradication of poverty will necessarily increase the standard of living.

 Organizations

 Organizations dedicated to eradicating extreme poverty to aid in achieving SDG 1 include: